The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Possible Progenitor Systems

 A possible way to connect SLSNe-I and LFBOTs, assuming they both originate from magnetar-powered SNe, is by invoking binary versus solitary star progenitor channels.
 To form a millisecond magnetar, the progenitor star must have high angular momentum, which is either intrinsic to the star or achieved through a binary companion.
 As just discussed in the case of failed SNe, retaining high angular momentum throughout a stellar lifetime can be a natural consequence of low metallicity.
 On the other hand, low metallicity is not a strict requirement for a star that inherits angular momentum through its binary companion.
 With this in mind, we may infer that SLSNe-I originate from a single star channel, as they do occur in lower metallicity environments, whereas the LFBOT progenitor is in a binary system.
 Yet, this dichotomy breaks down when considering the local environments of these transients.
 The fractional flux distributions of both SLSNe-I and LFBOTs highlight that both of their progenitors have received a kick to migrate away from star-forming regions within their hosts, which is incommensurate with a solitary star channel, but a possible outcome in the binary scenario.
 Indeed, \citet{hsu2024} speculates that SLSNe-I arise from a disrupted binary system to achieve estimated systemic velocities on the order of 100~km~s$^{-1}$.
 Thus, while we don't completely rule out the possibility that LFBOTs represent a millisecond magnetar channel, we struggle to rationalize this progenitor scenario if SLSNe-I are indeed magnetar-powered SNe.

 Finally, there is also some question as to whether the millisecond magnetar channel can produce the dense, extended CSM and asymmetric ejecta observed in several LFBOTs \citep{margutti2019, vurm2021, metzger2022} or the large accretion disk inferred by modeling the late time UV and X-ray spectrum \citep{Chen+23,Migliori+24,Inkenhaag+25,wintergranic2025}.
+Moreover, \citet{sun2022} shows that magnetar emission alone cannot power the early and late-time emission of AT2018cow, thereby requiring an additional energy source to explain LFBOT emission.
+Therefore, we are very skeptical if LFBOTs originate from magnetar-powered SNe, given that their environments are so disparate from those of SLSNe-I and the transient emission does not seem fully described by this model.